Members can read more here.

 Each year, colleagues participate in the Walk to End Alzheimer's - the nation's largest event to raise awareness and funds for Alzheimer’s care, support and research.
 The team — with colleague and family participation as well as matching gifts from the Tufts Health Plan Foundation — has contributed more than $1.2 million to the Alzheimer’s Association since 2012.

-To honor the lives of the Harvard Pilgrim members that were lost in the attacks on 9/11 at the World Trade Center, the Foundation provides all staff the opportunity to give $500 to their favorite charities.
-These contributions go to schools, art centers, animal shelters, food banks and countlesss other organizations.
+To honor the lives of the Harvard Pilgrim members that were lost in the attacks on 9/11 at the World Trade Center, the Foundation provides colleagues with the opportunity to give $500 to a nonprofit organization of their choice.
+These contributions go to schools, art centers, animal shelters, food banks and countless other organizations.

 In 2020, 1,222 colleague mini-grants totaling $575,900 were distributed to nonprofits across more than 275 communities. $119,900 went towards healthy food focused initiatives.